 Put the lids into a pan of hot, but not quite boiling water (that's what the manufacturer's recommend) for 10 minutes, and use the magnetic "lid lifter wand" to pull them out.

 Leave the jars in the dishwasher on "heated dry" until you are ready to use them.
 Keeping them hot will prevent the jars from breaking when you fill them with the hot jam.

 I'm sure you can figure out how to wash the grapes in a large bowl under running plain cold water.

 Pick out any stems and leaves that became mixed in!

 Check the directions with the pectin; typically, it is 7 cups of sugar to 5 cups of grape juice and one box of regular pectin.
 You can use about half as much sugar if you use the "no-sugar-needed" pectin.
 The precise measurements are found in each and every box of pectin sold.
 Mix the dry pectin with about 1/4 cup of the sugar and keep this separate from the rest of the sugar.
 If you are not using sugar, you will just have to stir more vigorously to prevent the pectin from clumping.

 You mush the grapes to release the juice.
 A potato masher is useful to help crush them.
 But if you really want to ,make it easy, just use your food processor or chopper, just a few chops, don't pureee them.
 OR a juicer.
 A steam juicer really does a good job of it.

 Obviously, if you use seedless grapes, you can use a blender or chopper.
 If you chop grapes with seeds in them, you will get bits of seeds in the jam.

-The bottom line is, to make jam, we'll need to crush the grapes well so we can extract the juice.
-You'll need about 5 cups of juice.
+The bottom line is, to make jam, we will need to crush the grapes well so we can extract the juice.
+You will need about 5 cups of juice.